suffolklibraries/sljekyll/elibrary/zinio/index.md

 ### On a tablet or smartphone

 1. Press the three horizontal lines on the top left-hand side of the app and select 'Magazines'.
-Alternatively, if you are on the 'checked out' page of the app, you can press 'Explore' on the top right-hand side
+Alternatively, if you are looking at the 'Checked Out' screen, you can press 'Explore' on the top right-hand side
 2. Select the magazine you want and press 'Checkout'.
 You have the option to receive email notifications when the next issue of the magazine becomes available
 3. Press the 'Read' button underneath the magazine's picture to view it
 4. To view all of your magazines, press the three horizontal lines on the top left-hand side of the app and select 'Checked Out'.